mlswg/mls-architecture/draft-ietf-mls-architecture.md

    is valid with respect to a reference identifier

-3. Enable a group member to verify that a credential represents the same application-level device as another credential when possible
+3. Enable a group member to verify that a credential represents the same application-level instance of an MLS user as another credential

 A member with a valid credential authenticates its MLS messages by signing them with the private key corresponding to the public key bound by its credential.